-This unit focuses on students gaining an understanding about the connections between water and climate change.
+The lessons in this unit guides young people through understanding the connections between water and climate change.
 It emphasizes how equity issues influence current and future impacts and outcomes for humans and the planet.

 Use these links to help you get started.